moltenform/scite-files/files/api_files.md

 ### Add to this page

-Add to this page by submitting a pull request, or sending an e-mail to [scite-wiki@gmail.com](scite-wiki@gmail.com)
+Add to this page by submitting a pull request, or sending an e-mail to scitewiki at gmail dot com